R-Bot: An LLM-based Query Rewrite System: Preliminaries

 Based on the general concepts, we further introduce definitions related to particular query rewrite, including rewrite \QA recipe and rewrite rule specification recipe.

 \begin{definition}[Rewrite \QA Recipe] Given a query $q$ and a \QA, a \QA recipe provides instructions in natural language on how to utilize the \QA to rewrite the query $q$. \end{definition}

-\begin{definition}[Rewrite Rule Specification Recipe] Given a query $q$ and a rewrite rule specification, a rewrite rule specification recipe describes how to use the rewrite rule specification to rewrite the query $q$ in natural language. \end{definition}
+\begin{definition}[Rewrite Rule Specification Recipe] Given a query $q$ and a rewrite rule specification, a rewrite rule specification recipe describes how to use the rewrite rule specification to rewrite the query $q$ in natural language. \end{definition} For instance, \autoref{fig:query-rewrite} shows examples of rule specification recipe and \QA recipe.
+Note that the rewrite \QA may elaborate on application of multiple rules, and thus \QA recipes can assist in guiding rule selection by considering the interrelations among these rules.
+Besides, rule specification recipes, derived from various sources like documents and codes, provide complementary insights to support query rewrite, as illustrated in \autoref{tab:rewrite-rule-spec}.